Skill in Action:

 Sorry, no refunds will be given for cancellations made within less than one week of the training.

-Since this workshop will take place off-site, each student should bring a yoga mat, a blanket (more, if needed for comfort), two blocks, and a strap.
+Each student should have a yoga mat, a blanket (more, if needed for comfort), two blocks, a strap, and a notebook or journal.